richardnaar/spotligthExperiment/readme.txt

 ---

+TestRun Mode:
+- When the "testRun" option is enabled in the Info Dialog, the experiment simulates keyboard responses.
+For example, simulated responses (dummy responses) are triggered at predetermined reaction times from a list (RTs), so that you can test the flow of the experiment without requiring manual key presses.
+- Note that instructions within the Test Mode are presented for only a brief duration and continues automatically after the allotted time.

+---

 This experiment was created using PsychoPy3 Experiment Builder (v2024.2.1)

 Peirce J, Gray JR, Simpson S, MacAskill M, Höchenberger R, Sogo H, Kastman E, Lindeløv JK.
 (2019)